anithav58/WouldYouRather/README.md

 Project Setup:

 Clone the Project - git@github.com: https://github.com/anithav58/WouldYouRather
-install the dependencies - npm install

 App is created using [Create React App](https://github.com/facebook/create-react-app)

+To install the dependencies for the application use 'npm install' To start the application, use 'npm start'.
+The user sees a login page once the applciation is started.

 Navigation:
 User can login from the list of users available.